incfly/istio/pilot/pkg/troubleshooting/README.md

 In order...

-1. Handle TODO for long running request streaming.
 1. More than one proxy streaming, be able to stream response, linked replies.
+   1. add selector in proto
-   1. use reserved word "all" for now.
+   1. hardcoded syntax for now, "proxy1" prefix, "all" for the rest.
+   1. cli code change for the stream effect.
+1. actual respect the requestId. incrementing.
 1. maybe tracking map when connection is lost?
 1. HTTP libraries for sending request to config dump interface.
 1. Test.

+1. Handle TODO for long running request streaming.
+   1. Done.
+Already in separate go routine.